tenstorrent/tt-metal/tests/tt_metal/tt_metal/README.md

 ### `device/`
  - Contains tests for device initialization and teardown
  - Contains tests that check device-specific properties
- - Contains tests that read from and/or write to the device

 ### `dispatch/`
  - Contains tests that explicitly test for properties relating to dispatch